 - ASE G1 Auto Maintenance and Light Repair

 - ASE A3 Manual Drive Train and Axles

 - ASE A6 Electrical/Electronic System

 - ASE A8 Engine Performance

 - Electrical Wiring Repair

 - Automotive Diagnostics

-According to O'Net Online, jobs for automotive master mechanics will remain steady between 2012 - 2022.
+According to O'Net Online, jobs for automotive master mechanics will grow 19% in Florida between 2014 - 2024.